Skip to main content

 • An HTTP method (discussed below) that defines the action.

-• A URI (Uniform Resource Identifier), which is the resource’s identifier on the server.
+• A URI (Uniform Resource Identifier) is the resource’s identifier on the server.

 • An HTTP Version, e.g. HTTP v1.1.

-• The Request Header, which carries metadata (as key-value pairs) for the HTTP Request message.
+• The Request Header carries metadata (as key-value pairs) for the HTTP Request message.
 Client (or browser) type, client-supported formats, message body formats, cache settings, and other information are examples of metadata.

-• The Request Body, which represents the data sent by the client to the API.
+• The Request Body represents the data sent by the client to the API.

 5. What are the most used HTTP methods in REST APIs?